Resources

 Best Gaussian Splat Viewers in 2026

-The best browser-based Gaussian splat viewers in 2026 — SuperSplat, Spark, mkkellogg's Three.js renderer, and the rest, compared
+The best browser-based Gaussian splat viewers in 2026 — SuperSplat, Spark, mkkellogg's Three.js renderer, and more, compared on format support and performance.

 May 18, 2026